datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/github-api.md

 ### Data Source Form

-To locate the Github form, follow the steps in [Connecting Your Data to DataDistillr](../../).
+To locate the GitHub form, follow the steps in [Connecting Your Data to DataDistillr](../../).
 When you get to the window to choose the data source type, select API as shown below.&#x20;

 ![Select API from the available choices][image-5]

-On the API screen, select Github from list of API forms as shown in the image below.
+On the API screen, select GitHub from list of API forms as shown in the image below.

-![Select Github API from available choices][image-6]
+![Select GitHub API from available choices][image-6]

 The following form will appear.
-Instructions can be found below on how to find the information required to fill each field on the Github API form.
+Instructions can be found below on how to find the information required to fill each field on the GitHub API form.

 Once you have filled out all the fields, press the green 'Save' button, and your API will be connected!

-![Github Form][image-1]
+![GitHub Form][image-1]

 ### Name